stefa-sal/figo/README.md

 # License

-FIGO is licensed under the MIT License.
+FIGO is licensed under the Apache 2.0 License.
 See the <span class="title-ref">LICENSE</span> file for details.

 # Acknowledgements